pacak/bpaf/README.md

 }
 ```

 # Design goals expanded

 ## Flexibility

+Library allows to express accepted options by combining primitive parsers using mostly regular
+Rust code.
+For example it is possible to take a parser that requires a single floating point
+number and create a parser that takes a pair of them with names and help generated.

 The main restriction library sets is that parsed values (but not the fact that parser succeeded
 or failed) can't be used to decide how to parse subsequent values.
 In other words parsers don't